 In summary, there is high confidence that the global tropospheric sulphate burden increased from 1850 to around 2005, but there are large regional differences in the magnitude.
-Sulphate aerosol concentrations in North America and Europe have declined over 1980 to 2015 with slightly stronger reductions in North America (47%) than over Europe (40%) over 2000-2015, though Europe had larger reductions in the prior decade (1990-2000), 52% and 21% respectively for Europe and North America.
+Sulphate aerosol concentrations in North America and Europe have declined over 1980–2015 with slightly stronger reductions in North America (47%) than over Europe (40%) over 2000–2015, though Europe had larger reductions in the prior decade (1990–2000; 52% and 21% respectively for Europe and North America).
 In Asia, the trends are more scattered, though there is medium confidence that there was a strong increase up to around 2005, followed by a steep decline in China, while over India, the concentrations are increasing steadily.

 Ammonium (NH4+), and Nitrate Aerosols (NO3-)

-Ammonium sulphate and ammonium nitrate aerosols are formed when NH3 reacts with nitric acid (HNO3) and sulphuric acid (H2SO4) produced in the atmosphere by the oxidation of NOx and SO2, respectively.
+Ammonium sulphate and ammonium nitrate aerosols are formed when NH3 reacts with nitric acid (HNO3) and sulphuric acid (H2SO4), produced in the atmosphere by the oxidation of NOx and SO2 respectively.
 Ammonium nitrate is formed only after H2SO4 is fully neutralized.
 NH4+ and NO3- aerosols produced via these gas-to-particle reactions are a major fraction of fine-mode particles (with diameter < 1µm) affecting air quality and climate.
 Coarse-mode nitrate, formed by the heterogeneous reaction of nitric acid with dust and sea salt, dominates the overall global nitrate burden, but has little radiative effect (Hauglustaine et al., 2014; Bian et al., 2017).
 Trends in ammonium (NH4+) and nitrate (NO3-) were not assessed in AR5.

-Global model present-day estimates of the global NH4+ burden range from 0.1 to 0.6 TgN (Bian et al., 2017).
+Global model present-day estimates of the global NH4+ burden range from 0.1–0.6 TgN (Bian et al., 2017).
 Models generally simulate surface NH4+ concentrations better than surface NH3 concentrations (Bian et al., 2017), which reflects its thermodynamic control by SO42- rather than NH3 (Shi et al., 2017).
-The concomitant increases of NH3, SO2, and NOx emissions (see Section 6.2) have led to a factor of 3 to 9 increase in the simulated NH4+ burden from 1850 to 2000 (Hauglustaine et al., 2014; Lund et al., 2018a), driven primarily by ammonium sulphate (70-90%).
-The increases in the NH3 and NH4+ burdens are indirectly supported by the observed increase of NH4+ concentration in ice cores in mid to high latitudes (Kang et al., 2002; Kekonen, 2005; Lamarque et al., 2013°; Iizuka et al., 2018).
+The concomitant increases of NH3, SO2, and NOx emissions (see Section 6.2) have led to a factor of three to nine increase in the simulated NH4+ burden from 1850–2000 (Hauglustaine et al., 2014; Lund et al., 2018a), driven primarily by ammonium sulphate (70–90%).
+The increases in the NH3 and NH4+ burdens are indirectly supported by the observed increase of NH4+ concentration in ice cores in mid- to high latitudes (Kang et al., 2002; Kekonen, 2005; Lamarque et al., 2013°; Iizuka et al., 2018).